Argentina Court Blocks Polymarket Nationwide

 The case originated from a complaint filed by the Buenos Aires City Lottery (LOTBA).
 This state-owned company regulates gambling activities in the capital.
 After receiving the complaint, prosecutor Juan Rozas opened an investigation.

 Rozas leads the City’s Specialized Gaming Prosecutor’s Office (FEJA).
-Authorities argued that Polymarket allowed users to place bets without robust identity or age checks.
+Authorities argued that Polymarket allowed users to place bets without solid identity or age checks.
 This raised specific concerns about potential access by minors.

 “In practice, this meant that anyone — including children and adolescents — could access and start betting without any control,” authorities stated, according to local media reports.